 Some VAs take a more general approach and work with lots of different clients.
 It’s really up to you which route you take.

 Gina at Horkey Handbook is an expert on all things VA-related.
-If you’re ready to give launching a VA business of your own a go, she’s got a course that covers the fundamentals.
+If you’re ready to give launching a VA business of your own a go, she’s got a blog post that covers the fundamentals.

 3. Pinterest Template Designer

 While SEO can help your blog get noticed, it’s really your Pinterest game that can make or break you.

 I’m definitely still working on my pinning strategy and my pins are constantly evolving as I figure out what works and what doesn’t.
 One tactic I’ve tried is using pin templates developed by graphic designers.

 If you’re a mom with an eye for design, this is definitely a freelance service you could offer.
 Kristin of Applecart Lane, for example, has built her business around selling amazing pin templates.

 The best part about this kind of freelancing business?
 You don’t need a lot of money to get it going.